Tips for cutting sugar intake after the Easter excess

 Tips to cut back your sugar intake

-Cutting back on sugar, however, is easier said than done.
-In an ideal world not getting into the habit of regularly eating sugary snacks is the best solution, which makes restricting Easter eggs to the Easter holiday important.
+Cutting back on sugar is often easier said than done.
+In an ideal world, not getting into the habit of regularly eating sugary snacks is the best solution, which makes restricting Easter eggs to the Easter holiday important.

-Up your intake of fruit – Fruit is sweet and tasty.
+Keep fruit on hand – Fruit is sweet and tasty.
 It makes a good alternative for dessert and will provide the sweetness missing from sugary snacks.
+If your child is looking for sweet treats because they are hungry, then an apple or a banana could help to fill this gap until their next meal time.

-Stock up on sugar-free snacks – Keping alternative snacks in the cupboard at home will stop you heading for the shops when you or the children want a snack – where there will be sugary temptations aplenty.
+Stock up on healthy snacks – Keeping alternative snacks in the cupboard at home will stop you heading for the shops when you or the children want a snack – where there will be sugary temptations aplenty.
 Consider nuts, crackers, carrot or cucumber sticks, breadsticks with hummus or fruit.

-Recognise triggers – a lot of snacking is due to emotional eating due to stress, feeling down or being bored.
+Recognise triggers – A lot of snacking is due to emotional eating due to stress, feeling down or being bored.
 If there is an activity that helps, such as going for a walk or listening to your favourite music try that first.
+Children might instinctively reach for sweet treats when they are engaged in another activity like watching TV.
+This kind of mindless snacking should be avoided, or you could try directing them towards healthier snacks like raw veggies and low fat dip.

-While enjoying an Easter treat is to be expected make sure that devouring sugary treats does not become an everyday habit that could put your dental health at risk.
+While enjoying an Easter treat is to be expected, make sure that consuming sugary treats does not become an everyday habit that could put your dental health at risk.
+If you need your dentist’s help to drive this point home, you can book a routine checkup.
+Ask your dentist to outline the risks of eating too many sugary sweets so that your child can understand what is at risk.

 If you have any concerns about decay please make an appointment to see a dentist at Bhandal Dental Practice.